hobediente/Music_Segmentation_Unsupervised_Learning_Project/README.md

 - Instead it grouped songs of similar moods across genres, which can be valuable for creating genre- diverse playlists for occasions that require consistent energy
    * Runnning playlists
    * Party playlists

+# Limitations :
+- Small dataset
+  * Some clustering algorithms can be heavily influenced by outliers.
+So if I had more data I would preform further cleaning       of outliers.